youanan/frankfusion/_posts/2011-06-14-oracle-numeric-field-and-cfsqlnumeric.markdown

     - Gotchas
 ---

 Quite simply, *cf_sql_numeric*, as a cfsqltype for cfqueryparam, does not map to the oracle 'numeric' datatype.
-Instead, if you need decimal places, use *cf_sql_float* (or another type that ensures the correct number is saved for you).
+Instead, if you need decimal places, use *cf_sql_float* (or another type that ensures the correct number is saved for you).<!--more-->

 *EDIT: Turns out I was wrong...*